 There are many types of omega-3 fats, which differ based on their chemical shape and size.
 Here are the three most common:

-EPA: help reduce inflammation and depression
+EPA: Reduces inflammation and depression

-DHA: important for normal brain development and function
+DHA: Important for brain development

-ALA: heavily used in the body for energy
+ALA: The body uses this for energy

 Other Common Omega-6 Fatty Acids: